-Mary Beth Collins is the Executive Director of the Center for Community and Nonprofit Studies (the CommNS) at the University of Wisconsin–Madison.
-She brings to this role a passion for understanding and improving the role of the “third sector” and decades of experience working as a teacher, attorney, and nonprofit director.
-The binding theme from her career and volunteer experiences is the advancement of the well-being of all communities, families, and mission-based enterprises.
+I bring to this role a passion for understanding and improving the role of the “third sector” and decades of experience working as a teacher, attorney, and nonprofit director.
+The binding theme of my career and volunteer experiences is the advancement of the well-being of all communities, families, and mission-based enterprises.

-Needs outpace donations: Nonprofits worry ‘donor fatigue’ will hamper goals, Wisconsin State Journal, November 22, 2020
+- Wisconsin State Journal, Needs outpace donations: Nonprofits worry ‘donor fatigue’ will hamper goals

-Facing budget challenges, nonprofits get creative to raise money during pandemic, WKOW 27 News, October 20, 2020
+- WKOW, Facing budget challenges, nonprofits get creative to raise money during pandemic

-First-of-its-kind report looks at civic engagement in Wisconsin, Spectrum News 1, July 9, 2020
+- Spectrum News 1, First-of-its-kind report looks at civic engagement in Wisconsin

-Nonprofit sector to be challenged and changed by COVID-19, PBS Wisconsin, April 14, 2020
+- PBS Wisconsin, Nonprofit sector to be challenged and changed by COVID-19

 - Civil Society & Community Studies

-- JD and MA, UW–Madison (dual degree in Law and Latin American, Caribbean and Iberian Studies)
+- JD and MA, dual degree in Law and Latin American, Caribbean and Iberian Studies, University of Wisconsin–Madison

 - BA, English, Appalachian State University